Bridges Investment Management Inc. Sells 1,043 Shares of NextEra Energy, Inc. (NYSE:NEE)

 NextEra Energy Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
-Investors of record on Friday, November 25th were given a dividend of $0.425 per share.
+The business also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
+Stockholders of record on Friday, November 25th were given a $0.425 dividend.
 The ex-dividend date of this dividend was Wednesday, November 23rd.
-This represents a $1.70 dividend on an annualized basis and a yield of 2.05%.
-NextEra Energy’s dividend payout ratio (DPR) is currently 87.63%.
+This represents a $1.70 annualized dividend and a dividend yield of 2.05%.
+NextEra Energy’s dividend payout ratio is 87.63%.

 NextEra Energy, Inc, through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
 The company generates electricity through wind, solar, nuclear, coal, and natural gas facilities.
 It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage projects, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.